sodafoundation/architecture-analysis/specs/multicloud/File_Storage_Service.md

 ### Input Requirements

-High level requirement is to add Block and File storage for Cloud Data Management.
+High level requirement is to add File storage for Cloud Data Management.
 Already Object storage is supported for in multi-cloud for Data Migration and Lifecycle policies

 ### Feature Requirements
-Add File Storage Management in SODA multi-cloud/Gelato
+Add File Storage Management in SODA multi-cloud/Gelato.

 #### Requirement Analysis
 File Storage Management: Though Object storage solves the provisioning management issues presented by the storage expansion and data growth needs as well as the need for resiliency, File storage provides easy integration.
 Object Storage provides the Web based storage service where one needs to use the RESTFull API calls.
 Whereas one can access FileShares using the familiar Operating System calls which makes it an easy integration for existing services.